 Learning how to develop apps enables you to create your own web applications from scratch.
 You can work as an independent contractor developing apps for companies or get a job as an app developer.
 You can find several free and low-cost online training opportunities — edX offers a variety of app development courses that last about six weeks.
 Courses are free, but you’ll have to pay $99 to become certified.

-Phlebotomy technicians are vital employees in doctor offices, hospitals and other healthcare facilities — they process patient specimens.
+Phlebotomy technicians are vital employees in doctor offices, hospitals and other healthcare facilities — they draw blood from patients.
 Becoming a phlebotomy technician is a relatively short process — programs last about 15 weeks or less.
 You can sign up at a vocational school or a technical college.
 For instance, a phlebotomy course at SUNY Orange costs $1,700.

 You can complete medical billing and coding courses at technical schools and community colleges in nine to 12 months.
 Acquiring this skill is a selling point when applying for jobs in a medical office because you’ll have learned how to process insurance claims and assign codes to illnesses.
 The Andrews School Online Medical Billing Training program takes about four months to complete and costs $900.